Mercer Slough Environmental Education CenterA partnership with the City of Bellevue, offering nature-based programs for all ages.

 - When: 9-week session runs on Saturdays from October 10 – December 12

 - Where: Mercer Slough Environmental Education Center (1625 118th Ave SE, Bellevue, WA 98005)

 - Cost: $395

-Limited scholarships are available.
-Complete the scholarship portion of the registration application to be considered.
+Limited scholarships are available!
+Complete the scholarship portion of the registration form to be considered.

 Past Professional Scientist Guest Speakers